Taxi (2015 film): Box office

+The film has a worldwide box office total of $11,234,947.

 Reception

+Taxi has an approval rating of 96% on review aggregator website Rotten Tomatoes, based on 107 reviews, and an average rating of 8.5/10.
+The website's critical consensus states: " Jafar Panahi's Taxi offers another round of trenchant societal commentary from a director whose entire filmography stands as a daring act of dissent".

-The film holds a score of 91/100 on Metacritic, based on 25 reviews, indicating "universal acclaim."
+Metacritic assigned the film a weighted average score of 91 out of 100, based on 25 critics, indicating "universal acclaim".

 Taxi won the Golden Bear prize at the 2015 Berlin International Film Festival.
 Because Panahi was legally unable to leave Iran to attend the festival, his niece Hana Saeidi (who appears in the film) was there to accept the award on his behalf.
 Berlin Jury president Darren Aronofsky described the film as "a love letter to cinema...filled with love for his art, his community, his country and his audience."

 In an interview following the win at Berlin, Panahi pleaded with authorities to allow his film to be screened publicly in Iran.
 The Iranian government’s film branch, the Cinema Organisation, offered a statement that was at once celebratory and critical, congratulating Panahi for the win while accusing the Berlin Film Festival of spreading misunderstanding by awarding the prize to Panahi.

 The film has been accused of Siahnamayi by conservatives in Iran.